Code Templates: Define the Cursor Position

 end;

 The XML template for that task is rather easy, let's say you have not defined any delimiter character, so the IDE will default to the dollar "$" sign.
-Then you would define the template like the following snippet.
+Then you would define the template like the following snippet.<code

 language="Delphi"